 Helmets Are Hardly Heroic: Only the Dhorn mooks ever wear helmets in this game.
 You can buy a few helmets for the Princess in the temples but they are all pretty useless to the rogue class (which probably explains why most of the cast—whose preferred class is helpfully stated in the module's title—skips them, too).

-Hopeless Boss Fight: There are two fights in the Underdark which are designed to wipe out your party, triggering your capture and eventual slavery to the drow.
+There are two fights in the Underdark which are designed to wipe out the party, triggering their capture and eventual slavery to the drow.
 The first is an ambush from dark elves and the other is a battle with an endless army of skeletons and a skeletal dragon.
-Winning both though will earn you hefty XP rewards, high-grade loot from the drow corpses and massive bragging rights.
+Winning both will earn them hefty XP rewards, high-grade loot from the drow corpses and massive bragging rights.

 The fight with Hyath near the end of the game is literally hopeless, as the scripting prevents any way to win it.